AHeimberger/SystemC-2.3-Pretty-Printer/README.md

 **Requirements:**
 - Needs GDB 7.0 or above, which includes support to write Pretty-Printers.
-- Create the SystemC installation.
+- Create the SystemC installation, with option *--enable-debug*.
 [See install SystemC 2.3](./documentation/SystemC.md)
 - Download and set Pretty-Printers for SystemC 2.3.
 [See install Pretty-Printer](./documentation/PrettyPrinter.md)
 - Compile and run test program.
 [See verification](./documentation/Verification.md)